SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 While there was plenty of praise for her latest creation, there were also those who mocked it.
 Ponies who disliked it without a care in the world for what went into it, or even what it meant to her.

-Her tears began to flow as she recalled their seething words.
+Her tears began to flow as she recalled their scathing words.
 A bunch of malcontent mares with nothing better to do than complain.

 Rarity knew she shouldn't be letting it get her down, but reason sometimes came to odds with creativity and passion.
 There were plenty of nice things said, even more than the negative, but it was hard to see the pleasantries among the poison.